24. Persist state changes incrementally

 Need to pattern match twice on the

-function.
-For example, the statements about updating all seen transactions would now be inaggregate
+updateandaggregatefunction.
+For example, the statements about updating all seen transactions would now be inaggregateand not anymore inupdate. -

 - Instead of having the